firetreedesign/FireTree-Transient-Fallback/README.md

 transient has expired, then the `$hook` is scheduled using `wp_schedule_single_event`.
 The fallback transient is then checked for data.
 If the fallback transient has data, then it is returned, but if the fallback transient has expired, then `false` is returned.
-Meanwhile, the `$hook` is running in the background to update both transients with new data.
+Meanwhile, the `$hook` is scheduled to run in the background to update both transients with new data.

 ## Example of adding it to a Plugin